 What your health insurance company considers an emergency

-If you feel you have been treated unfairly, either by the hospital or by your insurance company, try calling your state's department of health.
-If you feel your insurance company is unjustly denying payment, try your state's insurance department.
+If you feel you have been treated unfairly, either by the hospital or by your insurance company, call your state’s department of health.